ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 With these messages defined, we can open and close a connection to a client and keep a synchronized state of the client's documents.

-To run this native I also needed to listen to stdin and parse the [Header](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#headerPart) from raw bytes, but i spare you that experience.

 ## Parser: the Engine under the hood

 Okay, now we want to build some tools to analyze the given text, and provide some smarts.

 First we need to "understand" the given text.
-Understanding arbitrary text is quiet the challenge, and we only recently made some advancements in that area.
+Understanding arbitrary text is quite the challenge, and we only recently made some advancements in that area.
 Luckily, all SPARQL queries follow a strict structure, called a grammar, which is defined in its [specification](https://www.w3.org/TR/sparql11-query/#rQuery).
 A grammar is basically a set of production rules that map nonterminal-symbols to other nonterminal-symbols or terminal-symbols.
 Every valid SPARQL query can be produced by applying those rules until only terminal symbols are left.
 For some grammars, we can build a program that reconstructs which production rules got used to produce a given string.
 Such a program is called **parser**.
 The result of a parser, the rules that got used, is called **syntax tree**.